kasper/phoenix/API.md

 end
 ```

-- `activeSpace()` returns the space containing the window with the keyboard focus
+- `activeSpace()` returns the space containing the window with the keyboard focus (only supported on El Capitan and upwards, returns `undefined` otherwise)
-- `spaces()` returns all spaces, the first space in this array corresponds to the primary space
+- `spaces()` returns all spaces, the first space in this array corresponds to the primary space (only supported on El Capitan and upwards, returns an empty list otherwise)
 - `isNormal()` returns `true` if the space is a normal space
 - `isFullScreen()` returns `true` if the space is a full screen space
 - `screen()` returns the screen to which the space belongs to